SystemsApproach/ops/lifecycle.rst

 a pre-requisite for doing that job.

-Finally, because versioning is inherently related to APIs, with the *MAJOR* version number incremented whenever the API changes in non-backward-compatible way, developers are responsible for ensuring their software is able to correctly consume any APIs they depend on.
-Doing so becomes problematic when there is persistent state involved, by which we mean state that must be preserved across multiple version of the software that accesses it.
+Finally, because versioning is inherently related to APIs, with the *MAJOR* version number incremented whenever the API changes in a non-backward-compatible way, developers are responsible for ensuring their software is able to correctly consume any APIs they depend on.
+Doing so becomes problematic when there is persistent state involved, by which we mean state that must be preserved across multiple versions of the software that accesses it.
 This is a problem that all operational systems that run continuously have to deal with, and typically requires a *data migration* strategy.
 Solving this problem in a general way for application-level state is beyond the